Mechanical engineering student Malu Ribeiro works on a Dexter robot at NYIT’s Innovation Lab in Wisser Library.

-Inside NYIT-Old Westbury's Innovation Lab (“iLab”), which is located near the entrance of the Wisser Library, the mechanical engineering student is applying a protective casing to a “Dexter” reconfigurable robot, a mechanical creation she can build using 3-D-printed parts.
+Inside NYIT-Long Island's Innovation Lab (“iLab”), which is located near the entrance of the Wisser Library, the mechanical engineering student is applying a protective casing to a “Dexter” reconfigurable robot, a mechanical creation she can build using 3-D-printed parts.

 Each location also offers hardware that students can borrow for up to two weeks, including virtual reality headsets, Raspberry Pi and Arduino kits, GoPro cameras, iRobot programmable robots, and other electronic accessories.